 – Buy EPA approved chemicals.

 8. Be Careful With Your Car Maintenance

 That snail path of oil that’s slithering out of your tailgate might as well be a loaded gun pointed straight the water supply.
 Keeping a healthy car isn’t just sound life advice, but a logical way of being friendly with Earth’s resources.

-Oil, rust, undue air pollution, all of these things have a negative impact on our water supply.
+Oil, rust, undue air pollution, Water pollution, all of these things have a negative impact on our water supply.

 – Take your car in for regular maintenance.

 – If you change your own oil, learn to dispose of it properly.